What You Need to Know About Contractor All Risk Insurance in Malaysia

 | Financier / Bank | Project lender | Protects their financial interest in the project; often required as a loan condition |

-For more on how subcontractor insurance obligations work in Malaysia, see our subcontractor insurance requirements guide.
+For more on how subcontractor insurance obligations work in Malaysia, see our subcontractor stack section in our contractor insurance stack pillar.

 Government Project Requirements